vzepify/ghostbot/README.md

 there have also been some ui rework changes trying to make it as best as i can and friendly.

-currently broken: any chats that u moderate for banned words work if ur mod creates the banned words. as of now u cannot create ur own banned words for ur own channel will fix that next update (hopefully)
+currently broken: any chats that u moderate for banned words work if ur mod creates the banned words. as of now u cannot create ur own banned words for ur own channel will fix that next update (FIXED)S